-All phases of crude oil, natural gas and refining operations are subject to environmental regulation pursuant to a variety of Canadian and U.S. federal, provincial, territorial, state and municipal laws and regulations (collectively, "environmental regulations").
-Environmental regulations require that wells, facility sites, refineries and other properties associated with the Company's operations be constructed, operated, maintained, abandoned and reclaimed to the satisfaction of applicable regulatory authorities.
+All phases of crude oil, natural gas and refining operations are subject to environmental regulation pursuant to a variety of Canadian and U.S. federal, provincial, territorial, state and municipal laws and regulations (collectively, environmental regulations).
+Environmental regulations provide that wells, facility sites, refineries and other properties and practices associated with the Corporation's operations be constructed, operated, maintained, abandoned, reclaimed and undertaken in accordance with the requirement set out therein.
 In addition, certain types of operations, including exploration and development projects and changes to certain existing projects, may require the submission and approval of environmental impact assessments or permit applications.
 Environmental regulations impose, among other things, restrictions, liabilities and obligations in connection with the generation, handling, use, storage, transportation, treatment and disposal of hazardous substances and waste and in connection with spills, releases and emissions of various substances in the environment.
 They also impose restrictions, liabilities and obligations in connection with the management of fresh or potable water sources that are being used, or whose use is contemplated, in connection with oil and gas operations.
+The complexities of changes in environmental regulations make it difficult to predict the potential future impact to Cenovus.

-Compliance with environmental regulations can require significant expenditures, including expenditures for clean-up costs and damages arising out of contaminated properties and failure to comply with environmental regulations may result in the imposition of fines and penalties and the imposition of environmental protection orders.
-Although it is not expected that the costs of complying with environmental regulation will have a material adverse effect on Cenovus's financial condition or results of operations, no assurance can be made that the costs of complying with environmental regulations in the future will not have such an effect.
+Compliance with environmental regulations can require significant expenditures, including costs and damages arising from releases or contaminated properties or spills.
+We anticipate that future capital expenditures and operating expenses could continue to increase as a result of the implementation of new environmental regulations.
+Failure to comply with environmental regulations may result in the imposition of fines, penalties and environmental protection orders.
+The costs of complying with environmental regulation may have a material adverse effect on Cenovus's financial condition, results of operations and cash flows.
 The implementation of new environmental regulations or the modification of existing environmental regulations affecting the crude oil and natural gas industry generally could reduce demand for crude oil and natural gas and increase costs.